OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 #### What is microMamba?

 - it is "a tiny version of the  mamba package manager".
 It has its own command line interface and does not come with a default Python version or need of a base environment.
-It supports a subset of the mamba/conda commands, but its documentation is a bit patchy so for our purposes at this time we'll stick with the Conda/Mamba install approach below (mambaForge).
+It supports a subset of the mamba/conda commands, but its documentation is a bit patchy so for our purposes at this time we'll stick with the Conda/Mamba install approach below (miniForge).

 #### Which are we using and why?

-- We are going to install conda and mamba together in a single step using the `mambaForge` script, which gives us the functionality of both Mamba and Conda.
+- We are going to install conda and mamba together in a single step using the `miniForge` script, which gives us the functionality of both Mamba and Conda in one easy installation step.
 We will interface with it mainly by using `mamba` commands.

 #### Why do you still refer to conda if we are not using it?